 The lottery drawing is randomly generated by a computer program and as outlined in the LCA charter, a random selection of grades will be used to determine the order in which the grade level lotteries will be called.
 Lottery procedures will comply with NC Open Meeting Law provided in G.S.
 143-218.10(a) by publicizing the date and location in advance of the meeting and allowing anyone to attend.

 Families will receive lottery results with 24 hours of the lottery completion via email to their registered email address.
-If the parent is unable to receive email, an acceptance letter will be mailed to the child’s residence.

 Students Applying after the Open Enrollment Period